I feel that heavy, low-pressure dread hanging in the air — you know how it feels just before a storm breaks.

 STUDENT 1

-Wait — didn’t we read about this last year?
+Wait — didn’t we read about the war last semester?

 Read what?